Managing On-the-Ground Response

 In this session, the SAFE Team shares a bit about how you can determine what level of response is needed, and an overview of what is needed for a larger-scale response.
 Presented by Ashley Mickelson and Rachel Fann, Digital Coordinators, and Melinda Delisle, Boots on the Ground Coordinator, this session provides a behind-the-scenes look at what goes into managing the information, items, and volunteers in a way that transforms the ever-changing post-disaster landscape into an agile and effective response.

-Session 9 – Homework Summary
+Session 9 homework

-- Complete the evaluation for this session
+Finished?
+Complete the session evaluation.

 - Determining Need for SAFE Feeding Support